p-ssanders/tanzu-platform-demo/README.md

 -   Routes traffic to applications on the cluster from the Internet based on native `Ingress` definitions

 Given this cluster behavior, an application developer should be able to produce a running application with ingress from the Internet, a DNS name, and a valid Let's Encrypt certificate by:
-1. Creating a `Secret` and `ServiceAccount` to store their Harbor credentials and GitHub repository key
+1. Creating `Secret`s and a `ServiceAccount` to store their Harbor credentials and GitHub repository key
 1. Creating a `Workload` definition that references the git repository where source code is pushed
 1. Pushing a commit to their git repository